pingcap/docs/grafana-tikv-dashboard.md

 ## Scheduler - pessimistic_rollback

-- Scheduler stage total：The total number of commands at each stage when executing the pessimistic_rollback command.
+- Scheduler stage total：The number of commands at each stage per second when executing the pessimistic_rollback command.
 There should not be lots of errors in a short time.
 - Scheduler command duration：The time consumed when executing the pessimistic_rollback command.
 It should be less than `1s`.
 - Scheduler latch wait duration：The wait time caused by latch when executing the pessimistic_rollback command.
 It should be less than `1s`.
 - Scheduler keys read：The count of keys read by a pessimistic_rollback command